 Whatever your situation, you can embrace and relish your role as a lover.
 And if you’re already embracing it, please share your tips with us.
 Because I’m writing as a fellow traveler on this path, not as any sort of expert.
 And I would love for other wives to share what has worked for them.

-But while we’re waiting for some expert advice, here are 5 things we can do to think and act like our husband’s lover:
+But while we’re waiting for some expert advice, here are 5 things you can do to think and act like your husband’s lover:

 And, once in a while, try something that’s new and slightly outside your comfort zone.
 Because lovers are a little bit adventurous!
-So try something you’ve thought you might enjoy or something you know he’d enjoy – often, doing something unexpected just for your husband ends up being exciting for you too.
+So try something you’ve thought you might enjoy or something you know he’d enjoy, because sometimes, doing something unexpected just for your husband ends up being exciting for you too.
 Just take a step outside your comfort zone and be a little bit more daring.
 Like a lover.